-As a foundation for the climate vulnerability assessment, CBEP began by summarizing scientific evidence of climate stressors within Maine and within the Casco Bay watershed.
-Natural Choices LLC prepared the "Climate Trends in the Casco Bay Region" report presented in Section 1.
+Section 1: As a foundation for the climate vulnerability assessment, CBEP began by summarizing current scientific evidence of the seven climate stressors within Maine and within the Casco Bay watershed.
+In 2015, Marina Schauffler of Natural Choices prepared the "Climate Trends in the Casco Bay Region" report presented in Section 1.